 What do you get when investing with HoneyBricks?

-When you invest through HoneyBricks, as with many real estate investment crowdfunding platforms, what you actually receive is a membership interest in a Special Purpose Entity (typically an LLC) created specifically for the investment.
+When you invest through HoneyBricks, as with many real estate crowdfunding investment platforms, what you actually receive is a membership interest in what’s known as a special purpose entity, typically an LLC created specifically for the investment.
 The LLC in turn is what actually holds the equity, preferred equity, or debt interest in the property.
+For each investment you make with HoneyBricks, you’ll receive a separate K1 at tax time to report your share of the income received by the LLC.

 What makes HoneyBricks unique is that your LLC interest is “tokenized”, which means it’s recorded and trackable on a public Blockchain (no one can see any of your personal information on the blockchain, and could only identify your specific tokens if they knew your wallet address).